LearnEarnFun/Pega-Interview-Concepts/Integration Management.md

 The connect and service request processors are used for the asynchronous processing of connect-soap or service-soap calls.
 These are the queue data instances, processed by the PEGA-Intsvcs agents.

+## What are the different ways that we can invoke a connector service?

+They are three different ways as follows

+**Run** : Synchronous way of invoking a service

+___Design approach for invokation__: In the invoke activity, call the Connect-REST in run mode

+**Run in Parallel**: Create a pool using the ***Load-DataPage*** or ***Call-Async-Activity*** methods and the execute the multiple service calls in a parallel mode.
+This execution mode creates the child requestor from the current requestor.

+__Design approach for invokation__:  Use the ***Connect-Wait*** method, to wait for all child requestors to complete processing and merge into the current requestor.

+**Queue**: This mode is for the Asynchronous processing.

+__Design approach for invokation__:

+Step 1: Create the Connector Requestor instance with the custom System Queue class.
+Refer this instance as the Queue Processing Option in the Connect-REST/Connect-SOAP instance.

+Step 2: In the invoke activity, call the Connector service in the Queue mode.
+As part of the execution, it will create the System Queue class for processing. ***Pega-IntSvcs Agent Connector standard agents process these requests***.

+Step 3: As part of the case design, invoke this connector in the queue mode.
+Then place assignment in the waiting queue workbasket.
+Create the ***advance agent*** to process the System Queue class instances with ***Success*** status.
+This advance agent will progress the case to the next step.